FIND A TRAVEL HEALTHCARE PROVIDER

 To enroll in the TAKE 4 text reminder program, text "TRAVEL" to 1-833-207-3377 on the day of your first dose.
 You will receive a text every other day reminding you to take your next dose and to refrigerate the remaining capsules.*

-*The information requested will be used by Emergent to send text message reminders.
+*The information requested will be used by Bavarian Nordic to send you information related to vaccines and travel health.
 Message and data rates may apply.
 This is a recurring program that includes a number of messages over the course of 7 days.
 At any time during the program, patients may text "HELP" for assistance or "STOP" to discontinue receiving messages.

 All 4 doses of VIVOTIF should be taken at least 1 week before traveling.1